Egg or spring roll wraps

 - Crop the edges slightly and leave the sheets before filling for at least half an hour in the fridge.

 It is an easy dough to make; ready in 10 minutes.
 When the mix is no longer sticky (add more flour when it is) and can easily be formed into a big bun it’s ready to rest for an hour in the fridge.

 To fill the egg wraps I take an egg wrap sheet with one of the corners towards me and fill it with two tablespoons of a mixture.
-Then I fold the tip, give it some pressure to let the air out.
+Then I fold the tip and pressure it to let the air out.
 I close the edges with a beaten egg.
 Fold the sides and roll it upwards.